Nihlus/AdvancedDLSupport/docs/complex_types.md

 }
 ```

-Of note is string handling, which traditional P/Invoke handles via the MarshalAs attribute.
+Of note is string handling, which traditional P/Invoke handles via the `MarshalAs` attribute.
 ADL also respects the
-MarshalAs attribute, and defaults to marshalling string parameters as `uchar8_t*`.
+`MarshalAs` attribute, and defaults to marshalling string parameters as `uchar8_t*`.
 The typical `StringBuilder` construct
-is also support.
+is also supported.

 When running under Mono, `LPTSTR` is handled as a unicode string.